Electricity sector in Pakistan: Electricity consumption

+The country’s overall power consumption declined by 3.6% in FY 2024-25, attributed to increased power tariffs, off-grid solar solutions and decreased industrial activity. with total consumption standing at 86% of power generated.
+During FY2024, total electricity consumption stood at 111,110 GWh, of which sector-wise share is as follows:

 Governance and sector reform

-Recent reforms include the unbundling and corporatisation of the Water and Power Development Authority (WAPDA) into 10 regional distribution companies, 4 government-owned thermal power generation companies and a transmission company, the National Transmission and Despatch Company.
+Recent reforms include the unbundling and corporatization of the Water and Power Development Authority (WAPDA) into 10 regional distribution companies, 4 government-owned thermal power generation companies and a transmission company, the National Transmission and Despatch Company.
 The hydropower plants were retained by WAPDA as WAPDA Hydroelectric.
 All are fully owned by the government.
 K-Electric Limited (formally known as Karachi Electric Supply Company), which is responsible for power generation and distribution in the Karachi area, is listed on the stock exchanges and is privately owned.
 Privately owned independent power producers generated 53% of the country's power in FY2016.

 In 2019, Alternative and Renewable Energy policy was introduced to promote renewable energy in the country and reduce carbon footprint and greenhouse gas emissions.
-The policy aims to increase share of green energy to 20% by 2025 and 30% by 2030.
-As of 2022, only 3% of energy sources in Pakistan are renewables.
+The policy aimed to increase share of green energy to 20% by 2025 and 30% by 2030.
+As of FY2024, only 6.25% of installed capacity of electricity in Pakistan was from renewables.

+Reform-induced shift to solar power

+Cracks in Pakistan's power system—marked by rising electricity prices, frequent outages, and structural inefficiencies—had led many consumers to adopt solar energy.
+The shift was driven in part by 1990s-era reforms that locked the government into long-term contracts with independent power producers, requiring payments regardless of consumption.
+As electricity became increasingly unaffordable and unreliable, households and businesses turned to solar to cut costs.
+The resulting drop in grid demand strained the power sector’s financial model, as fixed payments were spread across a shrinking base of consumers.
+However, the government's 2025 decision to impose a 10% tax on imported solar panels risked slowing adoption among lower- and middle-income households, who were already burdened by rising electricity costs.
+Critics warned the move could worsen energy inequality, as wealthier users remained shielded by earlier solar investments while poorer consumers faced growing financial pressure.